Last updated: July 1, 2026

 Should I buy a Japan Rail Pass in 2026?

 Only if your exact route earns it back.
-A Tokyo–Kyoto–Osaka circuit usually favors point-to-point tickets over a 7-day pass.
-Once you add pricier long-distance legs such as Hiroshima, the pass becomes much more competitive, so the right answer depends on your actual route and timing.
+A Tokyo-Kyoto-Osaka circuit usually favors point-to-point tickets over a 7-day pass.
+Even Hiroshima can leave the national pass near break-even after the 2023 price rise, so calculate the actual trains and consider regional passes.
+The right answer depends on your route and timing.

 How much cash should I carry in Japan?

-Keeping at least ¥5,000–10,000 in cash is usually sensible.
+Keeping at least ¥5,000-10,000 in cash is sensible.
 Many smaller restaurants, shrines, local markets, vending machines, and coin lockers still lean cash-first.
-Withdrawing a larger amount less often can help reduce fee friction if your card and bank setup make that practical.
+Withdrawing a larger amount less often helps reduce fee friction if your card and bank setup make that practical.

-What is the biggest mistake in a Japan budget planner 2026?
+What is the biggest mistake in a Japan budget?

 Is it cheaper to stay near major stations or in outer neighborhoods?

-Often yes, once transit and fatigue are factored in.
+Often yes — once transit and fatigue are factored in.
 An outer-area hotel that looks cheaper on paper can erase the savings quickly if it adds repeated fares, longer walks, or more taxi temptation.
-The right answer depends on your route, but station convenience usually has real budget value in Japan.
+The answer depends on your route, but station convenience usually has real budget value in Japan.

-How do I avoid the daily spend traps in Japan?
+How do I avoid the daily spend traps?

-Carry cash, limit unnecessary ATM visits, pick well-located hotels, factor coin lockers and luggage forwarding into the trip budget upfront, and add a real convenience buffer to your spreadsheet baseline.
+Carry cash.
+Limit unnecessary ATM visits.
+Pick well-located hotels.
+Factor coin lockers and luggage forwarding into the trip budget upfront.
+Add a real convenience buffer to your spreadsheet baseline.
 A lot of “Japan was more expensive than expected” stories trace back to ignoring these small recurring costs.